Early Spring Story

-Early Spring Story (早春物語, Sōshun Monogatari) is a 1985 Japanese film directed by Shinichirō Sawai.
+Early Spring Story (早春物語, Sōshun Monogatari) is a 1985 Japanese drama film directed by Shinichirō Sawai.
+The film is based on the novel of the same name by Jirō Akagawa.

-Plot summary
+Plot

 17-year-old Hitomi Okino's mother died four years ago, and her father has remarried, causing Hitomi to worry that her father is throwing away all memory of her mother.
 During spring vacation, Hitomi is taking pictures for her school's photography club when she encounters a middle-aged man named Kajikawa, whose car is blocking the shot she was hoping to take.
 She later meets him again during a traffic jam while on her bicycle, and as they have dinner introduces herself as a 20-year-old college student.
 A few days later, she makes her way all the way to Tokyo and his workplace, and tags along with him to an evening party.

 On the anniversary of her mother's death, Hitomi discovers Kajikawa in an old photo of her mother's of a group hiking, and finds out that her mother and Kajikawa were once lovers, but that Kajikawa was the one who broke off the relationship.
 When Hitomi next encounters Kajikawa, she invites herself along for a drive to the location where that picture had been taken and tries to subtly question him about his memories of the place, to no avail.
 Later, over dinner, she drinks too much and tries to clumsily seduce him.
 Instead, he drives her back home, realizing that she's never kissed anyone before.
 Hitomi, determined to find out about her mother, slips the photo into his briefcase.
 She also finds out from her father that theirs was an arranged marriage.

 During a meeting at work, Kajikawa receives a call from Hitomi, asking if he's seen the photo, which he hasn't.
 He pulls it out, realizes what it is, and meets her later in a cafe where she finally tells him that she's the daughter of that woman, and that her mother has died.
 Kajikawa talks of their past relationship and refuses to apologize for either his actions or his moving forward with his life.